mskcc/tempoSig/README.md

     > system.file('exec', 'tempoSig.R', package = 'tempoSig')

 If you cloned the repository, the file is located at the `./exec` subdirectory of the github main directory.
-We denote this package path directoy path as `PKG_PATH`.
+We denote this package directory path as `PKG_PATH`.
 The command syntax is

     $ $PKG_PATH/exec/tempoSig.R -h
     usage: ./tempoSig.R [-h] [--cosmic_v3 | --cosmic_v2] [--sigfile SIGFILE]